The Basics of Super Bloom Etiquette: Or, How Not to Be a Wildflower Jerk

 If all of that is too complicated, follow this rule: When in doubt, stop and ask yourself “What would happen if everyone did this?”
 Maybe you want to snap off one little poppy, or take that shortcut to the hillock peak for a view, but what if everyone visiting the park today did the same thing?
 Once you pluck a bloom, it’s done until the next time there’s enough rain to make it sprout again—and since super blooms happen on average every 10 years, that could be a decade from now.

 Perhaps the easiest way to minimize wear and tear on these beautiful vistas: Don’t visit the most vulnerable parks.
-Right now, those include Walker Canyon, which has gotten so slammed that it has started forcing visitors to arrive by shuttle, and Joshua Tree National Park, still recovering from vandalism sustained earlier this year.
+In 2019, the year of the last super bloom, those included Walker Canyon, which got so slammed that it started forcing visitors to arrive by shuttle, and Joshua Tree National Park, which was still recovering from vandalism sustained earlier that year.

 Let’s keep it that way, okay?